AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pubmatic.md

 This destination can be used to send audience data to the PubMatic Connect platform.

-> [!IMPORTANT]
+>[!IMPORTANT]
 >
-> The destination connector and documentation page are created and maintained by the PubMatic team.
-For any inquiries or update requests, please contact them directly at `support@pubmatic.com`.
+>The destination connector and documentation page are created and maintained by the PubMatic team.
+For any inquiries or update requests, contact them directly at `support@pubmatic.com`.

 ## Use cases {#use-cases}

 To help you better understand how and when you should use the PubMatic Connect destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.

-### Targeting users on mobile, web, and CTV platforms {#use-case-1}
+### Targeting users on mobile, web, and CTV platforms {#targeting}

-Publisher or data providers want to send audiences from Adobe Experience Platform to PubMatic Connect in order to target users on mobile, web and CTV platforms, using a large range of identifiers.
+Publisher or data providers want to send audiences from Adobe Experience Platform to PubMatic Connect to target users on mobile, web, and CTV platforms, using a large range of identifiers.

 ## Prerequisites {#prerequisites}